|Nutrition Facts (per serving)|

 This is a specialty on the Greek island of Crete and one of the oldest (most ancient) recipes I know.
-Try this naturally sweet (no sugar added) syrup on yogurt, ice cream, in tea, on pancakes, in baking, and as a topping for snow!.
+Try this naturally sweet (no sugar added) syrup on yogurt, ice cream, in tea, on pancakes, in baking, and as a topping for snow.
 A teaspoon also works wonders for sore throats and colds.
 On Crete, it's made in large quantities in September when grapes are harvested and used throughout the year.

 Pour the grapes and juice through a strainer, collecting the juice in a large bowl or pot.
 Discard the skins, seeds, and any pulp.

-Add 4 tablespoons of wood ash to the gallon of juice, stir, and let sit for 10 minutes.
+Add 4 tablespoons of wood ash to a gallon of juice, stir, and let sit for 10 minutes.
 It will make a froth.

 Prepare the petimezi in batches of 1 or 2 quarts each.
-Bring the juice to a boil, lower the heat to the lowest setting and cook uncovered for 1 hour.
+Bring the juice to a boil, lower the heat to the lowest setting, and cook uncovered for 1 hour.

-* If starting with Grape Must (recipe)
+If Starting With Grape Must